Rodney Bingenheimer: Radio days: KROQ

-Due to his far-reaching connections within the burgeoning Hollywood music scene, Bingenheimer was given a show on the then relatively unknown Pasadena FM and AM radio station KROQ, called Rodney on the ROQ, which began in August 1976 and ended June 5, 2017.
-His tentative voice conveyed a "painful sincerity" suggesting that he "loves the music he plays", introducing it like a matchmaker introducing two lovers – a person to a song.
+Due to his connections within the burgeoning L.A./Hollywood music scene, Bingenheimer was given a show on the then-relatively unknown Pasadena radio stations KROQ-AM and FM, called Rodney on the ROQ, which began in August 1976 and had its last broadcast June 5, 2017.
+His tentative voice conveyed a "painful sincerity", suggesting that he "loves the music he plays", discussing it like a matchmaker introducing a person to a song.

-His radio show strongly influenced the emergence of the Los Angeles punk scene in the late 1970s and was at odds with the prevailing country-rock style that dominated the West Coast music scene at the time.
-The show featured the latest punk and new wave and glam releases from London and New York, and labored to help celebrities build their careers alongside "anybody brave or stupid enough to put out a record in Los Angeles", he said.
+His radio show had an influence on the emerging Los Angeles punk scene in the late 1970s, while Bingenheimer was at stated odds with the prevailing country-rock style that dominated West Coast music.
+The show featured the latest punk, new wave and glam rock releases from London and New York, and labored to help artists build their careers alongside "anybody brave or stupid enough to put out a record in Los Angeles," he said.
 Bingenheimer later summed up his programming philosophy:

-Bingenheimer was one of the very few DJs on commercial radio in Los Angeles who was described as having autonomy over music selection.
-For example, he was described as the first DJ to play many then-up-and-coming bands, including the Runaways, Blondie, the Ramones, the Pandoras, the Hollywood Squares, Social Distortion, Van Halen, Duran Duran, Oasis, the Donnas, No Doubt, Dramarama, the Offspring, the Go-Go's, the Germs, the B-52's, X, the Vandals, Buck Brothers, the Sex Pistols, Teenage Fanclub, the Smiths, Siouxsie and the Banshees, Suicidal Tendencies and others.
+Bingenheimer was one of the very few DJs on commercial radio in Los Angeles who was said to have autonomy over music selection.
+He has been described as the first DJ to play many up-and-coming bands, including the Runaways, Blondie, the Ramones, the Pandoras, the Hollywood Squares, Social Distortion, Van Halen, Duran Duran, Oasis, the Donnas, No Doubt, Dramarama, the Offspring, the Go-Go's, Germs, the B-52's, X, Sex Pistols, Teenage Fanclub, the Smiths, Siouxsie and the Banshees, and others.